 - Income splitting over a four year cycle.

 - Evenly splitting retirement income if you retire before age 65.

 Spousal RRSPs to Fund Parental Leaves

 Sherry is a medical student and hooks up with Thor, a hunky Viking-type who has his own business as a massage therapist (total score!).
-Their relationship blossoms, and having read the Quest for the One Ring, they find themselves to be compatible and get married in the little hiatus between finishing med school and starting her surgical residency.
+Their relationship blossoms, and having read the Quest for the One Ring, they find themselves to be financially compatible.
+They get married in the little hiatus between finishing med school and starting her surgical residency.

 Spoiler alert – daycare for infants is really expensive and hard to find for people who work unsociable hours.
 Being proactive and financially savvy, they plan for the parental leave using a spousal RRSP.

 Between Thor’s massage skills and exhaustion from Sherry’s residency, they don’t get out to spend too much money.
-They max out their TFSAs (like everyone their age should) and Sherry contributes 43K to a spousal RRSP for Thor over her five year residency.
-She read this blog and doesn’t claim those deductions during residency because she knows she’ll be in a much higher marginal tax bracket as an attending.
+They max out their TFSAs and Sherry contributes 43K to a spousal RRSP for Thor over her five year residency.
+She read this blog, and doesn’t claim those deductions during residency because she knows she’ll be in a much higher marginal tax bracket as an attending very soon.

 I used this example of a high earning physician with a lower earning self-employed spouse.
 However, it is applicable to numerous other situations.
 A lower earning spouse may be employed with parental leave via Employment Insurance (EI) that pays up to ~28K.
 If this applied to Thor in the above example, they would still save ~14K by using this income splitting technique.

 A spousal RRSP could also be drawn on for tax savings in a year where your spouse has a low earning year due to job loss, illness, “finding themselves”, or some other unanticipated reason.

 The main problem with using a spousal RRSP for a low income year is that you have to have stopped contributions for two calendar years.
 So, it generally needs to be planned in advance.